borenstein-lab/MIMOSA2shiny/docs/index.md

 2) Use the metabolic model to calculate metabolic potential (MP) scores for each taxon and metabolite, describing an approximate relative estimate of the effects of each taxon, on each metabolite, in each sample.

-3) Compare total community-level metabolic potential (CMP) scores with metabolite concentrations across all samples, and use a regression model to assess whether CMP scores are significantly predictive of concentrations.
+3) Compare total community-level metabolic potential (CMP) scores with metabolite measurements across all samples, and use a regression model to assess whether CMP scores are significantly predictive of metabolite levels.

 4) Decompose the overall model fit from step 3 into the contributions from each taxon, identifying specific taxa that explain variation in each metabolite.